sefcom/dbling/README.md

 then: kill -9 PID

-Or you can click the click provided in the terminal and then copy and paste the key from the webpage.
+Or you can click the click provided in the terminal and then copy and paste the key from the webpage that is launched.

 ## Authors